-Can you believe it’s the first week in December already?
-The holidays are upon us!
-The holiday season means lots of holiday guests to get ready for!
-I’m going to show you how to quickly and easily get your guest room ready for the holidays before the first guest arrives!
+The holiday season means lots of visitors and holiday guests to get ready for!
+And that means, we need to get organized!
+I’ve put together a simple list to help you quickly and easily get your guest room ready for the holidays before your first guest arrives!

 That’s it!
 Just a few easy steps to creating a comfortable and inviting guest space that any traveler, whether friend or family will appreciate and enjoy!

 Looking for other holiday decor ideas?
 Check out these christmas tree decor posts, they’re super popular!